-GDPR PIPEDA

-Similarities

-The GDPR does not explicitly address the right PIPEDA does not explicitly address the right not to

-not to be subject to discrimination; therefore, be subject to discrimination; therefore, no scope of

-no scope of implementation is defined. implementation is defined.
-However, other Canadian

-laws do address and prohibit discrimination.
+PIPEDA does not explicitly address the right not to be subject to discrimination; therefore, no scope of implementation is defined.
+However, other Canadian laws do address and prohibit discrimination.

-Differences

 5.6.
 Right to data portability

 The GDPR provides data subjects with the right to data portability, whereas PIPEDA does not contain an equivalent right.